kera-cudmore/kera-cudmore/README.md

 ### About Me

-Hi there I'm Kera, a Junior Web Developer at SWGFL 👋🏻
+Hi there I'm Kera, a Junior Software Developer at the Met Office 👋🏻

 I'm have recently completed my Level 5 Diploma in Web Application Development with South Devon College and the Code Institute, achieving a Distinction.